 Conservation Subdivision Design Process.
 Once the maximum permissible number of lots in a Conservation Subdivision has been established through analysis of a Yield Subdivision Plan, the next step is to create a Conservation Subdivision Design layout.
 Lot sizes and other dimensional requirements are flexible, provided the average density of the Conservation Subdivision does not exceed the Yield Subdivision Plan’s density determination.
 The dwelling units, driveways, and roads shall be sited on those portions of the parcel most suitable for development while protecting significant contiguous undeveloped land.
 In a Conservation Subdivision, the design process shall include an identification of primary and secondary conservation lands (as defined herein) within a parcel(s).
 This consists of those elements most valued by the community, as illustrated on Figures 1a and 1b below.
 Illustrations of the Conservation Subdivision Design Process are provided to assist applicants and landowners.
 The steps are as follows:

 Sketch Plan.
 A Sketch Plan shall first be submitted by the applicant as a diagrammatic basis for informal discussions with the Planning Board regarding the design of a proposed Conservation Subdivision.
-Applicants are encouraged to forward the proposed Sketch Plan to the selected Land Trust to inform such trust of the proposed plans.
 The purpose of the Sketch Plan is to allow for an expedient review of proposed new subdivisions in conformance with this Zoning Law, Subdivision Regulations and the Town’s Comprehensive Plan.
 Sketch Plan submission is a way to help applicants and Planning Board members develop a better understanding of the property and to help establish an overall design approach that respects its special or noteworthy features, while providing for the density allowed under this Zoning Law.
 The Planning Board shall reach a consensus on the Sketch Plan before an applicant may proceed with a Preliminary Plan.
 To provide a full understanding of the site's potential and to facilitate the most effective exchange with the Planning Board, the Sketch Plan shall include the information listed in items (1) through (7) below.
 This information may be wholly based upon existing mapping and data available from Town, County, State and Federal agencies so that no on-site studies are necessary at this stage of the process.
 In the event of a conflict between the Conservation Subdivision Regulations found in this Zoning Law and the Town of Taghkanic Subdivision Regulations, this Zoning Law shall take precedence.
 Many of these items can be taken from the Existing Resources Map, a document that must in any case be prepared and submitted prior to the date of the Site Inspection, which precedes the Preliminary Plan review process.

 The information required by Article VI, Section 43 of the Town of Taghkanic Subdivision Regulations;